Managing Fatigue in Law Enforcement: Train Without Burnout

 Excessive or poorly planned training

-Research shows that sleep loss and shift work significantly impair physical performance, cognitive function, and reaction time in tactical populations.
+Research on police populations specifically shows that sleep loss and rotating shift work impair physical performance, cognitive function, and reaction time: Garbarino et al. (2012) tied shift-work sleep disruption to elevated stress and health risk in officers, and Patterson et al. (2012) connected poor sleep and fatigue to worse safety outcomes in emergency personnel.
 When these factors combine with hard training, the body may not recover fully between sessions.

 The Difference Between Productive and Excessive Fatigue